attmme/Wazuh-SIEM-AWS-deploy/README.md

 ---

 # ℹ️ About this project
-This project documents a complete deployment of **Wazuh** on separated machines for the indexer, server, and dashboard on **AWS**, following a structure closer to **production environments**.
+This project documents a complete deployment of **Wazuh** on separated machines for the indexer, server, and dashboard on **AWS**.
 The goal is to have a reusable setup that can serve as a foundation for future projects related to SOC operations.

 **❗ Please note:**
 - I am not an expert, so there might be significant mistakes.
 If you spot any, I would greatly appreciate your feedback.